 If you are legally an employee, then you are entitled to be paid at least the minimum wage unless you fall into one of the categories described in this section.

 Commissioned sales employees.
 If you are a salesperson for a company and you earn more than half of your compensation in commissions, then you are exempt from the minimum wage laws if your earnings average one and a half times the minimum wage per hour.

-Farm workers.
-Certain types of farm workers are not entitled to the minimum wage.
-If you are related to the owner of a farm on which you work, you work on a small farm, you are paid piece rate, or you work on the range with livestock, you may not be entitled to the minimum wage.
-The details of the farm worker exemptions can be quite picky.
+Farmworkers.
+Certain types of farmworkers are not entitled to the minimum wage.
+If you are related to the owner of a farm on which you work, if you work on a small farm, if you are paid piece rate, or if you work on the range with livestock, you may not be entitled to the minimum wage.
+The details of the farmworker exemptions can be quite technical.
 Consult with an attorney if you have questions.

 Seasonal and recreational workers.
 If you work for an establishment that is seasonal and recreational, then you may be exempt from the minimum wage.
 This exemption applies to places such as amusement parks that operate only during summer months.

 Executive, administrative, and professional workers.
 This exemption is for so-called white-collar workers.
-You fall into this category if you are paid on a salary basis (meaning you earn at least $455 a week regardless of how many hours you work and regardless of the quality of your work) and you are an administrative, executive, or professional employee:
+You fall into this category if you are paid on a salary basis (meaning you earn at least $684 per week regardless of how many hours you work and regardless of the quality of your work) and you are an administrative, executive, or professional employee: